andrewrgoss/andrewrgoss.com/content/resume.md

 ]
 +++

-For more on my professional background, you can visit my <a href="https://www.linkedin.com/in/andrewrgoss" target="_blank">LinkedIn</a> profile.
-You can also find a downloadable copy of my resume [here](/AndrewGoss_Resume.pdf).
+For more on my professional background including additional details around my work history, you can visit my <a href="https://www.linkedin.com/in/andrewrgoss" target="_blank">LinkedIn</a> profile. <!--You can also find a downloadable copy of my resume [here](/AndrewGoss_Resume.pdf).-->